kyleshevlin/shevy/README.md

 ### paragraph-scale

 This is intended for use in setting the size of the paragraph font-size, though by default is set to false.
 When set to false, Shevy uses the last value passed in the `font-scale` list to size the paragraph.

+### margin-bottom

+By default, margin bottoms are added to all typography to maintain the vertical rhythm.
+However, you may wish to remove these.
+In that case, setting `margin-bottom: false` in your map will set the `margin-bottom` property to `0` for each element.

 ## Support